chatwoot/docs/docs/product/features/slack.md

 title: "Getting started with slack in Chatwoot"
 ---

-If your account/project is using Slack as a medium of communication, you can integrate slack with chatwoot inbox to get all the inbox conversations to your slack workspace.
+If your company/account/project is using Slack as a medium of communication, you can integrate Slack with Chatwoot to get all the inbox conversations to your slack workspace.

 To integrate slack with Chatwoot follow the steps mentioned below.
+If you are using a self-hosted Chatwoot instance, please follow this [guide](/docs/self-hosted/configuration/features/integrations/slack-integration-setup).

 **Step 1** Go to the Chatwoot app and click on the integration link in the setting sidebar.
 ![slack_integration](./images/slack_integration.png)